To help with your planning, here is a basic list of some of those things:

 (7) Pay the fees:

 Please make sure that you have paid all of the fees associated with your wedding in advance of the rehearsal.
-Cheques and bank transfers (BACS) should be made payable to ‘Bramcote PCC’.
-If paying by bank transfer (BACS) please enter your names into the notes field.
+Cheques and bank transfers (BACS) should be made payable to ‘Bramcote Parochial Church Council’.
+If paying by bank transfer (BACS) please enter your names in the notes field.

 (8) Arrange a rehearsal date and put it in your diary: